-• Competitors should be familiar with the Competitive Events Policy & Procedures Manual, found on the Competitive Events page on www.fbla.org.
+• Competitors should be familiar with the Competitive Events Policy & Procedures Manual, Honor Code, Code of Conduct, and Dress Code.

-- FBLA membership dues are paid by 11:59 pm Eastern Time on March 1 of the current program year. - Members may compete in an event at the National Leadership Conference (NLC) more than once if they have not previously placed in the top 10 of that event at the NLC.
-If a member places in the top 10 of an event at the NLC, they are no longer eligible to compete in that event. - Members must be registered for the NLC and pay the national conference registration fee in order to participate in competitive events. - Members must stay in an official FBLA hotel to be eligible to compete. - Each state may submit four entries per event. - Each member can only compete in one individual/team event and one chapter event (American Enterprise Project, Community Service Project, Local Chapter Annual Business Report, Partnership with Business Project). - Each competitor must compete in all parts of an event for award eligibility. - All members of a team must consist of individuals from the same chapter. - Competitors cannot be replaced or substituted in between the objective test and role play time. - Picture identification (physical or digital driver's license, passport, state-issued identification, or school-issued identification) is required when checking in for competitive events. - If competitors are late for an objective test or presentation time, they will be allowed to compete until such time that results are finalized, or the accommodation would impact the fairness and integrity of the event.
+- FBLA membership dues are paid by 11:59 pm Eastern Time on March 1 of the current program vear. - Members may compete in an event at the National Leadership Conference (NLC) more than once if they have not previously placed in the top 10 of that event at the NLC.
+If a member places in the top 10 of an event at the NLC, they are no longer eligible to compete in that event. - Members must be registered for the NLC and pay the national conference registration fee to participate in competitive events. - Members must stay in an official FBLA hotel block to compete. - Each state may submit four entries per event. - Each member can only compete in one individual/team event and one chapter event (American Enterprise Project, Community Service Project, Local Chapter Annual Business Report, Partnership with Business Project). - Each competitor must compete in all parts of an event for award eligibility. - All members of a team must consist of individuals from the same chapter. - Competitors cannot be replaced or substituted in between the objective test and role play time.
+Only those competitors that test and score in the top 15 teams will be allowed to participate in the role play round. - Picture identification (physical or digital: driver's license, passport, state-issued identification, or school-issued identification) matching the conference nametag is required when checking in for competitive events.

+- If competitors are late for their assigned objective test and/or role play time, they will be allowed to compete with a five-point penalty until such time that results are finalized, or the accommodation would impact the fairness and integrity of the event. - Some competitive events start in the morning before the Opening Session of NLC.
+The schedules for competitive events are displayed in the local time of the NLC location.
 Competitive event schedules cannot be changed.
-Competitive events start in the morning before the Opening Session of the NLC.